arkel23/animesion/classification_tagging/README.md

                         After how many epochs to decay the learning rate once.
   --warmup_steps WARMUP_STEPS
                         Warmup steps for LR scheduler.
-  --pretrained          For models with pretrained weights
+  --pretrained          For models with pretrained weights availableDefault=False --checkpoint_path CHECKPOINT_PATH
-                        availableDefault=False
-  --checkpoint_path CHECKPOINT_PATH
-  --transfer_learning   Load partial state dict for transfer learningResets
+  --transfer_learning   Load partial state dict for transfer learningResets the [embeddings, logits and] fc layer for
-                        the [embeddings, logits and] fc layer for ViTResets the fc layer for ResnetsDefault=False --log_freq LOG_FREQ   Frequency in steps to print results (and save images if needed).
+                        ViTResets the fc layer for ResnetsDefault=False --load_partial_mode {full_tokenizer,patchprojection,posembeddings,clstoken,patchandposembeddings,patchandclstoken,posembeddingsandclstoken,None}
+                        Load pre-processing components to speed up training --log_freq LOG_FREQ   Frequency in steps to print results (and save images if needed).
   --save_checkpoint_freq SAVE_CHECKPOINT_FREQ
                         Frequency (in epochs) to save checkpoints --no_cpu_workers NO_CPU_WORKERS
                         CPU workers for data loading.
-  --seed SEED           random seed for initialization --interm_features_fc  If use this flag creates FC using intermediate
-                        features instead of only last layer.
+  --seed SEED           random seed for initialization --interm_features_fc  If use this flag creates FC using intermediate features instead of only last layer.
-  --debugging           If use this flag then shortens the training/val loops
+  --debugging           If use this flag then shortens the training/val loops to log_freq*3.
-                        to log_freq*3.
+  --exclusion_loss      Use layer-wise exclusion loss --temperature TEMPERATURE
+                        Temperature for exclusion loss --exclusion_weight EXCLUSION_WEIGHT
+                        Weight for exclusion loss --exc_layers_dist EXC_LAYERS_DIST
-  --multimodal          Vision+tags if true --max_text_seq_len MAX_TEXT_SEQ_LEN
+                        Number of layers in between to calculate exclusion --multimodal          Vision+tags if true --max_text_seq_len MAX_TEXT_SEQ_LEN
                         Length for text sequence (for padding and truncation).
-                        Default uses same as image.
+Default 16.
   --mask_schedule {None,bert,full,sigmoid}
                         Scheduler for masking language tokens.
   --mask_wu_percent MASK_WU_PERCENT